jamiewri/ansible-aws-vm-demo/README.md

 # ansible-aws-vm-demo

-This is an example playbook designed to deploy webservers and loadbalancers in a redundant vm-based architecture on AWS.
+This is an example playbook designed to deploy webservers and loadbalancers in a HA vm-based architecture on AWS.

 If you are looking for a modular, idempotent example of provisioning infrastructure and then configuring it to serve a simple use case (i.e. learning Ansible) then this repo should serve as a good starting point.